Slain Afghan journalists remembered on World Press Freedom Day - Journal du Cameroun

 “Despite the risks, they stand firm together, determined never to be cowed by terrorists,” he said in the statement.

-The attack on the Afghan journalists comes amid increasing concerns over press freedom across Asia, including in the Philippines and Myanmar.
+The attack on the Afghan journalists comes amid increasing concerns over press freedom across Asia, including in the Philippines, Myanmar and Pakistan.

 On the same day as the Afghan journalists were killed, Philippine radio broadcaster Edmund Sestoso was shot by assailants in the southern city of Dumaguete, said Human Rights Watch.
 Sestoso died Tuesday.

-“That Sestoso’s murder occurred on the same day 10 journalists were killed in Afghanistan made it particularly tragic,” said Carlos Conde, researcher in the Asia division of Human Rights Watch.

-“That he died on the eve of World Press Freedom Day serves as a reminder that much needs to be done for press freedom around the world and end the slaughter of journalists.”
+“That he died on the eve of World Press Freedom Day serves as a reminder that much needs to be done for press freedom around the world and end the slaughter of journalists,” said HRW researcher Carlos Conde.

 A collaborative of press advocates said in a report that attacks against journalists in the Philippines have spiked since Rodrigo Duterte won the presidency in May 2016, citing 85 cases — including murder.